 So if you are a heat wimp like mujhe (Hindi for ‘me’), then please give this recipe a try!
 I’ve dialed down the spices for our family, but provide full strength measurements as well!

 In a large mixing bowl, combine coconut milk, greek yogurt and cream, whisking well.
-Whisk in tomato paste, Thai red curry paste, garlic, ginger and all of your powdered spices, mix until smooth and spices are evenly distributed throughout the sauce.

 Set aside.
 Just look at those beautiful, rich, anti-inflammatory spices!